shakes76/PatternFlow/recognition/45811935_Project/README.md

 To use the models pre-trained, simply refer to `predict.py`.
 All reconstructions and generations of images is conducted here.

+To change any data pre-processing, please refer to `dataset.py`

+For all information on model/layer architecture, please refer to `modules.py`.

 ### Dependencies